 Shiskine might be a mere 12 holes, but it would be a catastrophic error to downgrade it for this.
 The course overlooks the Kilbrannan Sound and the Mull of Kintyre.
 It has been described as ‘a topographical roller coaster’ as it is very testing and quirky with spectacular elevation changes.
 Blind shots and wickedly sloping greens are quite normal.
 Two burns cross the course and should the wind be blowing expect some serious combat from which you will do very well to emerge unscathed.

-The third and fourth at Shiskine are spectacular.
+Shiskine plays through some dramatic landscape that is truly spectacular.
 This course would be a staple of package tours were it on the mainland

 – Image by Hamish Ballantyne, www.shiskinegolf.co.uk

 The Kintyre Express has the capacity to ‘put in’ at Troon… well it would impolite not to.
 Alternatively the regular ferry sails between Brodrick and Ardrossan in less than an hour.
 Ardrossan is only 10 miles north of Troon.
 Royal Troon, Prestwick or Trump Turnberry are all feasible finales to a Wilderness golf trip though we’d have to accept that the integrity of the theme will have broken by the time you’re playing any of them.
 Think of it as a reward for completing

 We would really like to ‘get this on’ as it could be a seriously special tour.
 In addition to the golf, other legitimate attractions fall into the Scottish jigsaw including Loch Lomond, Glencoe, Glenfinnan, and the Isle of Skye.
 With Islay, Jura, and Campbeltown all featuring, it hardly needs stating that there’s a whisky theme too, as well as a beautifully wild landscape.